gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Protection Engine.

-If KEY handling is in-band, the Protection Engine will start the handshake with its peer and in case of failure or T-validation timeout, it will generate an ERROR chunk and an ABORT chunk.
+If KEY handling is in-band, the Protection Engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
 When Handshake has been successfully completed, the Association state